softwaredesign-uandes/architecture-reviews/blender/evolution.md

 ### Consequences:
 <p> Game engine didn't work until 2.37 </p>
 <p> Removed in 2.8 in favor of future plans to remake engine with support from external engines like Godot.</p>

+### Title: Python Addons in 2.60

+### Context:
+<p> Every day users become more expert and require specialized tools </p>
+<p> Developers who make scripts have to make an extra effort to apply them into blender. </p>

+### Decision:
+<p> A specofied Addon service will be offered, where common scripts will be available and custom scripts can be added to the main program of local machines.</p>

+### Status: Active but updated in 2.80

+### Consequences:
+<p> Developers have better access to apply their scripts. </p>
+<p> Having python modules in one place mekes it easier to find the specific script you need.</p>